What Unusual Use Was Made of Cowhides by Cattlemen and Farmers?

 Cowhides with earmarks and wattles are an effective way to identify a particular animal.
 Earmarks are particularly useful in dusty and foul weather.
 Some ranchers use ear notching or wattling as their only means of identification.
 But, others use plastic tags, which come in different colors and contain identification codes.
 Regardless of the method used, the cattle must be recorded with a state brand inspection office to maintain their legal status.

 Farmers and cattlemen have long feared rustlers, and a recent incident in McPherson County, Kansas, raised the specter of theft.
 Though cattle rustling was once rare, it has resurged with the development of freeze irons, which are less extreme than hot irons.
-Rustling is a crime with a high monetary value: cattle stolen from ranchers and farmers can fetch more than $1,000 per head.
+Rustling is a crime with a high monetary value: cattle were stolen from ranchers and farmers can fetch more than $1,000 per head.
 Farmers and cattlemen are taking steps to protect themselves from theft by registering their brands and changing their daily routines.

 Historically, cowhides were not commonly used for the production of leather, but today they are a valuable commodity for a wide variety of products, including shoes and furniture.
 In addition, the production of leather contributes to food waste and the emission of greenhouse gases.
 In the U.S. alone, there were more than 5.5 million tons of cowhides used in the production of leather in 2009.